 To toggle between a preview of your exported image and the original, click on either the "Preview" or "Original" labels in the top left of the window.
-You can also click on the image to toggle back and forth.
+You can also double click on the image to toggle back and forth.
 You can zoom and pan and use shortcuts to change the scale of your image.
-There are options to convert your image to sRGB if it isn't already.
 If you are working with a wide gamut image there's an option to highlight the colors that are out of range of sRGB (10.12+ only).

-Choosing a format to export your image is as easy as selecting from the list of formats on the left.
+Choosing a format to export your image is as easy as selecting from the list of formats.
 Some options, such as JPEG and JPEG 2000, will allow you to set how much compression to use via the Quality slider.
 The higher the quality setting, the bigger the file size.
 Adjust the quality slider to find the best setting for you.
-The file size of the current preview is available on the bottom window bar.
+The file size of the current preview is available on the bottom left of the window bar.

 The script icon in the bottom left of the window contains the same entries found in the File Actions menu.
 Choosing one of these will send your web optimized image to the selected application in the list.
 In addition, the web export window has a proxy icon for your export data.
 Instead of saving your image, you can use the proxy icon to drag and drop your image anywhere that can accept the image.